a327ex/www/content/posts/nfts_status_creativity.md

 I don't know how long what I described here will take to happen, maybe 10, 20 or 30 years, or maybe it won't even happen at all...
 But even the possibility of this future is extremely whitepilling to me and it is fundamentally why I really like NFTs.

+### Example: ultra.io

+I found out about this project called [ultra.io](https://ultra.io/) when [someone told me about it on twitter](https://twitter.com/DairyJohn1/status/1454262041431076865) after posting this article.
+This project essentially implements everything that I mentioned here and a bunch of other things as well.

+This particular project seems more centralized than the imagined one I described, and the fees are also pretty high (15%) compared to what they could be, so I'm actually not too excited about it.
+But if you wanted a live example of everything that I described this would be it.

 # Artists & gamedevs

 Now for the rest of this article.
 So far I've described why I like NFTs.
 But now we must understand why others don't like it.
 And as a game developer it's my job to understand the behaviors of the masses at the deepest levels possible, and so that's what I'm gonna do.